slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The movie might be good or bad but in the end we’ll finish eating pizza."
 -- Christopher Nolan [1970]*

+> *"whatever you want to achieve you can achieve faster if you get hyperspecific."
+-- x@anuatluru*

 ### How to plan?

 > *"Divide each difficulty into as many parts as is feasible and necessary to resolve it."